dev-sec/ansible-collection-hardening/README.md

 ## Description

 This roles provides numerous security-related configurations, providing all-round base protection.
+It is intended to be compliant with the [DevSec Linux Baseline](https://github.com/dev-sec/linux-baseline).

 It configures: